 None of this will surprise anyone these days.
 Remarkably, one sees the same interplay of gender and tradition in older art.
 From Artemisia Gentileschi on, recent exhibitions have brought those antecedents alive.
 I thought of them all, but especially Mitchell, as I hit the galleries.
-There Kara Walker was showing women as literal blanks in history—black cutouts and projections.
+There Kara Walker was showing women as literal blanks in history—black cutouts, projections, and the whiteness of refined sugar.
 Pat Steir carries Mitchell's structure of grid, drips, illusion, and scale into a subject matter of mist and waterfalls.

 Steir came up in a fad for "new image" painting, an implicit affront to years of No Image painting.
 Another of its star actors, Susan Rothenberg, plays the other to Nauman in her personal life—and in her latest show.
 If his video leaves people as mere hints of a larger world, she lets them intrude directly—but on a painting's edges.
 White dominos spill across her mottled green surfaces.
 One glimpses the limbs that set them in motion, like the odd feet of a younger painter like Cyrilla Mozenter, but barely and without a clear space or narrative in which to place them.